Cobordisms of sutured manifolds and the functoriality of link Floer homology: Construction of the cobordism map

 \section{Construction of the cobordism map $F_{\W}$}

-Now we can give the construction of the map $F_{\W}$ for an arbitrary balanced cobordism $\W = (W,Z,\xi).$ It is a composition of the gluing map $\Phi_{\xi}$ induced by the contact structure $\xi$ and the cobordism map induced by a special cobordism.
+We can now describe the construction of the map $F_{\W}$ for an arbitrary balanced cobordism $\W = (W,Z,[\xi])$.
+It is a composition of the gluing map $\Phi_{-\xi}$ induced by the contact structure $-\xi$ and the cobordism map induced by a special cobordism.

-\begin{defn} Let $\W = (W,Z,\xi)$ be a balanced cobordism from $(M_0,\g_0)$ to $(M_1,\g_1).$ Following \cite{TQFT}, we say that a component $Z_0$ of $Z$ is \emph{isolated} if $Z_0 \cap M_1 = \emptyset.$ First, we define $F_{\W}$ if $Z$ has no isolated components, see Figure \ref{fig:7}.
+\begin{defn} Let $\W = (W,Z,[\xi])$ be a balanced cobordism from~$(M_0,\g_0)$ to $(M_1,\g_1)$.
+Following~\cite{TQFT}, we say that a component $Z_0$ of $Z$ is \emph{isolated} if $Z_0 \cap M_1 = \emptyset$.
+First, we define $F_{\W}$ if $Z$ has no isolated components, see Figure~\ref{fig:7}.